Sleek and sophisticated design

 An impressive display of flatware, the Portola set will definitely steal glances.

 The Portola set generously serves 12 people with traditional settings that include a salad fork, dinner fork, knife, spoon, and teaspoon.
 Additionally, the collection includes a hostess set with a serving spoon, serving fork, pierced serving spoon, butter knife, and sugar spoon.
 The expanded set is ideal for large families and individuals who frequently host holiday get-togethers.
 Not to mention, it makes for a terrific wedding registry item.

-We found no glaring design flaws with the Portola set, though we could think of a few minor areas for improvement.
+I found no glaring design flaws with the Portola set, though I could think of a few minor areas for improvement.
 The utensils have a medium weight and, for the most part, are pleasantly balanced.
 The large dinner fork was the exception to this finding, as it was a bit long and frustrating for smaller hands.
 Additionally, the soup spoon was a bit small and shallow.

 Upkeep: Important reading ahead

 This set is dishwasher safe and tarnish-resistant, but the utensils do require a little manual care.
 It’s imperative the utensils be kept dry in order to avoid rust.
-After more than 10 washes—both on a high-temperature dishwasher setting and rinsed by hand—we found no signs of rust, but we were also sure to dry them right after.
+After more than 10 washes—both on a high-temperature dishwasher setting and rinsed by hand—I found no signs of rust, but I was also sure to dry them right after.

 If you’ve never owned stainless steel tableware, it’s important to manage expectations and care for the metal appropriately.
 Lenox has a few pointers for keeping your Portola set in tip-top shape.
 Wash the flatware immediately after use; pay special attention to utensils that have been used with acidic or oily foods; don’t soak the utensils for too long (this can cause corrosion); use a mild, non-citrus detergent when washing and be sure to dry them immediately.

 If properly cared for, the set could certainly be passed down as an heirloom.